Meet All 12 of Queen Elizabeth’s Great-Grandchildren—from Oldest to Youngest

 Prince William and Kate Middleton’s second child, Princess Charlotte, is the only gal out of her siblings.
 She recently celebrated her sixth birthday, when her mom shared a new portrait of the royal.

 Prince Louis, who is the youngest child of the Duke and Duchess of Cambridge, was named for Lord Louis Mountbatten, Prince Philip's (his great-grandfather) uncle—a British naval officer.

 Lena is the middle child of Zara Phillips and Mike Tindall.
 According to royal reporter Emily Nash, her parents chose the name Lena (pronounced Lay-na) simply because they liked it.
 And Elizabeth (her middle name) was chosen as a nod to the child’s great-grandma, the queen.

 Ah yes, we’re all familiar with baby Archie.
 The firstborn child of Prince Harry and Meghan Markle celebrated his second birthday earlier this year.

 Zara gave birth to her third child, Lucas, on her own bathroom floor.
 The baby’s arrival happened so fast that she was unable to make it to the hospital in time.

 Prince Harry and Meghan Markle revealed that they welcomed their second child on Friday, June 4, a baby girl named Lilibet “Lili” Diana Mountbatten-Windsor.
 Queen Elizabeth’s newest great-grandchild was even named after her, with Lilibet being the nickname of Her Majesty.

-Princess Beatrice announced that she’s expecting her first child with her husband, Edoardo Mapelli Mozzi.
+Princess Beatrice and her husband recently welcomed their first child.
 Unlike Princess Eugenie’s son, the baby will receive a royal title, since Mozzi’s family is considered Italian nobility.

 Stay up-to-date on every breaking royal family story by subscribing here.